thesanchit/thesanchit/README.md

 - 👋 Hi, I’m @thesanchit
-- 👀 I’m interested in automations & blockchain
+- 👀 I’m interested in RPA, DevOps & Blockchain
-- 🌱 I’m currently learning python in-depth
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on automation projects
+- 💞️ I’m looking to collaborate on RPA projects

 <!---
 thesanchit/thesanchit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.